Annapurna Circuit Trek Distance: Day to Day Distance Breakdown

 Annapurna Circuit Trek is a complete package with spectacular views of the majestic mountains, various climate zones ranging from stunning tropical to snowy alpine zones, and rich biodiversity and cultural diversity.

-And the total distance covered in this Annapurna Circuit is worth every second for what it offers to the trekkers.
+The total distance covered in this Annapurna Circuit is worth every second for what it offers to trekkers.

 It takes you to one of the world’s highest passes, Thorong La Pass, 5416 meters above sea level.
 The religious Muktinath temple and the natural hot spring at Tatopani are significant highlights of the Annapurna Circuit Trek.